EduardoPires/EquinoxProject/README.md

 Watch our [RoadMap](https://github.com/EduardoPires/EquinoxProject/wiki/RoadMap) to know the new changes

 ## Pull-Requests
 Make a contact!
-Don't submit PRs for extra features, all new features is coming in V2
+Don't submit PRs for extra features, all the new features are planned

 ## Why Equinox?
 The Equinox is an astronomical event in which the plane of Earth's equator passes through the center of the Sun, which occurs twice each year, around 20 March and 23 September.
 [Wikipedia](https://en.wikipedia.org/wiki/Equinox)